ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 Unlocks
 * From the beginning (can occur only outside of your unlocked areas)
-* From Milestone 3 (can occur everywere, both inside and outside of your unlocked areas)
+* From Milestone 3: Worthy Village (can occur everywere, both inside and outside of your unlocked areas)

 Default settings
 * Warmup period: 180 days without rain